 What Constitutes Like-Kind Property?

-If you follow the trends of how the NHL is expanding its revenue sources, you can do like them and arrange for tax-free real property exchanges as long as the relinquished property (the property you give up in the exchange) and the replacement property (the property you receive in the exchange) are of a like kind.
+You can arrange for tax-free real property exchanges as long as the relinquished property (the property you give up in the exchange) and the replacement property (the property you receive in the exchange) are of a like kind.
 Under Internal Revenue Code Section 1031 and related guidance, “like-kind property” is liberally defined.
 For example, you can swap improved real estate for raw land, a strip center for an apartment building or a boat marina for a golf course.

 But you can’t swap real property for personal property without triggering taxable gain, because real property and personal property aren’t considered like-kind.
-You should know this since it was on the real estate exam questions when you passed.
-So, you can’t swap an apartment building for a cargo ship even if it were to exhibit state-of-the-art newfangled technology from this weblink.
+So, you can’t swap an apartment building for a cargo ship.
 You also can’t swap property held for personal use, such as your home or boat.
 Inventory, partnership interests and investment securities are also ineligible for like-kind exchanges.
 As a result, the vast majority of tax-free like-kind exchanges involve real property.

 In 2002, the IRS clarified that even undivided fractional ownership interests in real estate (such as tenant-in-common ownership interests) can potentially qualify for like-kind exchanges.
 For example, if you sell an entire commercial building, you don’t need to receive an entire commercial building as the replacement property in order to complete your tax-free exchange.
 Instead, you could receive an undivided fractional ownership interest in a building as the replacement property.